 5. Include Omega-3 Fatty Acids In Your Meals

-Eat more omega-3 fatty acids to balance out excessive omega-6 fatty acids as high levels of omega-6 have been linked with the risk of kidney stones.
+If you’re still looking for how to flush your kidneys, just eat more omega-3 fatty acids to balance out excessive omega-6 fatty acids.
+This is because high levels of omega-6 have been linked with the risk of kidney stones.
 Besides, omega-3s may also lower your risk of passing protein through urine, a condition known as proteinuria.
 The two most important omega 3-s are docosahexaenoic acid or DHA and eicosapentaenoic acid or EPA.
 You can take a high-quality fish oil supplement or include fatty fish like salmon, albacore tuna, anchovies, and mackerel.
 Flax seeds and oysters are other good sources of omega-3s (17), (18).

 6. Eat Watermelons And Pomegranates